Webinars to support Engineering Climate Action

 Scott Base Development Project

-In this Climate Conversation, Karissa Hyde and Clare Paynter, two of the most in-the-know engineers on the Scott Base Redevelopment, will discuss this challenging and exciting Antarctic Project, including the upgrade of the Ross Island Wind Energy System.
+Karissa Hyde and Clare Paynter, two of the most in-the-know engineers on the Scott Base Redevelopment, discuss this challenging and exciting Antarctic Project, including the upgrade of the Ross Island Wind Energy System.

-In part 2 of the Climate Conversation discussing Environmental Product Declarations, brought to you by Water New Zealand, experts provide an understanding of the process of producing, procuring and decision-making using EPDs.
+In part 2 of this Climate Conversation discussing Environmental Product Declarations (EPD), brought to you by Water New Zealand, experts share the process of producing, procuring and decision-making using EPDs.

 Environmental Product Declarations (EPDs) offer credible, data-based, and verified information that support sustainable product choices.
-This Climate Conversation will inform product manufacturers, suppliers, and operators of the purpose of EPDs as well as the fundamentals of how they are produced and used.
-Through case studies you’ll also learn how EPDs are used from both an operator/product and supplier/manufacturer perspective.
+This Climate Conversation informs product manufacturers, suppliers and operators on the purpose of EPDs and how they are produced and used.
+Through case studies, you’ll also learn how EPDs are used from both an operator/product and supplier/manufacturer perspective.
 This Climate Conversation was brought to you by Water New Zealand.

 NZGBC Rating Tools – for better and more sustainable buildings